 - It’s dangerous – Los Algodones is just minutes in walking distance from the USA-Mexico border.
 It’s the safest border to Mexico.
 The town is safe for walking, safe to carry cash in, and easy to navigate.
 There are plenty of dangerous towns in the USA too, so keep things in perspective but as always, stay mindful.

-- It’s not hygienic – Good dentists adhere to US standards, sterilize their dental instruments and use a disinfectant spray manufactured in US and approved for dental office use by the FDA and American Dental Association.
+- It’s not hygienic – Good dentists adhere to US standards, sterilize their dental instruments, and use a disinfectant spray manufactured in the US and approved for dental office use by the FDA and American Dental Association.
 From what we learned, common area surfaces in the office are routinely cleaned with Lysol.
-They also use sterile plastics barriers to cover the handles for the dental lamp and other controls for the chair and related equipment, use new gloves, saliva ejectors, protective masks and dental burs (drills) for each patient.
+They also use sterile plastic barriers to cover the handles for the dental lamp and other controls for the chair and related equipment and use new gloves, saliva ejectors, protective masks, and dental burs (drills) for each patient.
 Don’t be afraid to ask about each dentist’s hygiene standards and practices during your due diligence process.
-Don’t assume that every dentist office will have the same practices.
+Don’t assume that every dentist’s office will have the same practices.

-- They don’t speak English – The dentists, front office receptionists and many other staff speak fluent English as well as Spanish, so they can communicate with their clientele which primarily come from the USA and Canada.
+- They don’t speak English – The dentists, front office receptionists, and many other staff speak fluent English as well as Spanish, so they can communicate with their clientele which primarily comes from the USA and Canada.

 - The water isn’t safe – You will find that most, if not all, dentists use purified water stored in sterile containers.
 If you aren’t sure – be sure to ask your chosen dentist about their source of water to put your mind at ease.